haacked/haacked.com/_posts/2016/2016-05-11-billion-downloads.markdown

 As you can see, I used [Balsamiq](https://balsamiq.com/) to mock up the UI.
 I used Balsamiq a lot back then to play around with UI mockups.
 This mockup is from the time when the project was still called NuPack.
 It's a fun (to me at least) bit of history.

 These days I'm not as involved with NuGet as I used to be, but I have no shortage of opinions on what I hope to see in its future.
 I may not be contributing to NuGet directly anymore, but I'm still a NuGet package user and author.
-All of useful repositories [have corresponding packages on NuGet.org](https://www.nuget.org/profiles/haacked).
+All of my useful repositories [have corresponding packages on NuGet.org](https://www.nuget.org/profiles/haacked).